 The recognised potentially fair reasons are:

-Once an employer has established they have a potentially fair reason to dismiss an employee, the Employment Tribunal must then go on to consider whether it was reasonable for the employer to actually dismiss the employee for the given reason.
+Once an employer has established they have a potentially fair cause to dismiss an employee from their job, the Employment Tribunal must then go on to consider whether it was reasonable for the employer to actually dismiss the employee for the given reason.

 Where an unfair constructive dismissal claim is brought, the Employment Tribunal need to consider whether:

-Ordinarily, an employee must bring a claim for unfair dismissal within three months of the last date of employment.
+Ordinarily, an employee must bring an unfair dismissal claim within three months of the last date of employment.
 The relevant date is either the date of dismissal or, if notice was given, the last day of the notice period.

-If you require any detailed advice on an unfair dismissal, whether you have received a claim raised by a dismissed employee or you believe your employer may have unfairly dismissed you, contact Miller Samuel Hill Brown for expert advice and representation.
+If you require any detailed advice on unfair or wrongful dismissal, whether you have received an unfair dismissal claim raised by a dismissed employee or you believe your employer may have unfairly dismissed you from your job, contact Miller Samuel Hill Brown for expert advice and representation.